jayapriyan30/CAS23-SA02/README.md

 WHY I CHOOSE THIS PROJECT ?
 TIME-SAVING: Automates responses to reduce manual effort.

-AI POWERED PERSONALIZATION: Adapts responses based on user style and email context.
+AI-POWERED PERSONALIZATION: Adapts responses based on user style and email context.

-REAL WORLD USE: Useful for professionals handling high email volumes.
+REAL-WORLD USE: Useful for professionals handling high email volumes.

 SCALABILITY: Can integrate with Gmail, Outlook, and support platforms.